marco-buratto/lamponepi.live-build/README.md

 Clone or download this GitHub repository and change the current directory to it.

 A patched live-build program is needed for a correct live-building.
 The .deb package of live-build patched by our Team must be installed as the first step:

     dpkg -i live-build2019031131_all.deb
     apt install -fy

 Live building is now trivial:

-    cd /live-build
+    cd live-build
     lb build